 If you are looking for which Legends to use in Arenas, then we’ve got a separate list for that here.
-This tier list is strictly for the battle royale mode.
+This tier list is strictly for the battle royale mode, both ranked and casual.

 Best Apex Legends characters

-Bloodhound is, in our opinion, the very best Legend in Apex Legends.
-Although their abilities won’t do any damage, their tracking abilities are unmatched, and if you don’t have a Bloodhound on your squad, you’re at a disadvantage.
+Bloodhound is, still, the very best Legend in Apex Legends.
+Although their abilities won’t do any damage, the tracking abilities are unmatched, and if you don’t have a Bloodhound on your squad, you’re at a disadvantage.

-Bloodhound was one of the only Legends to barely receive any changes with the release of Season 9; and they remain well balanced, despite being top of the pile.
+Bloodhound hasn’t received any major changes for a few seasons, but they remain well balanced, despite being top of the pile.
 They are still as strong as ever when it comes to team composition and scouting out enemies.

 Bloodhound’s scan is the core of their kit, allowing not just you, but your teammates too, to see enemies in the area highlighted through walls.
 The only downside to the scan is that enemies will know they’ve been scanned, and therefore know you are close by – but the advantage is still in your favor.